mogensen/docker-handson-training/2.1-Docker-local-development/1-volume/README.md

 irb(main):001:0> [0, 1, 2, 3, 4].map {|x| x ** 2}.compact
 => [0, 1, 4, 9, 16]
 irb(main):002:0> exit

+$ # To exit the container and go back to your own machine type exit
+$ exit
 ```

 ## Stopping the container